 - Any unexpected costs?

-- How is the supply of product or service?
+- How is the supply of products or services?

 - What problems have you encountered?